 You can use the funds from FNB to pay for tuition fees, books, required material and equipment, plus accommodation.
 When you take out an FNB study loan, you only make repayments for interest and charges.
 You finish paying off the rest after graduation.

 FNB revolving loan

 This requires you to be an FNB customer with a good credit score.
-With an FNB revolving loan, you don’t need to make an application every time you need extra cash.
-The loan gets linked to your bank account, and you can withdraw money any time, anywhere if your account balance becomes too low.
-Other features of this type of loan include:
+With an FNB revolving credit, you don’t need to apply every time you need extra cash.
+The loan gets linked to your bank account, and you can withdraw money any time, anywhere, if your account balance becomes too low.
+Other features of this type of finance include:

 - You can choose to also apply for credit insurance.

 FNB debt consolidation loan

 This is money you use to pay off your debts from various credit providers.
 What this means is, you’ll only have a single First National Bank loan that offers only one monthly fee and repayment.
 Find out more about debt consolidation.